semuconsulting/PyGPSClient/README.md

 Set UBX GNSS to ALL, CFG, CFG-GNSS, 0020200700081000010001010101030001000101020408000000010103081000000001010400080000000103050003000100010506080E0001000101, 1
 FORCE COLD RESTART !*** Expect ClearCommError ***!, CFG, CFG-RST, ffff0100, 1
 ```

 ---
-## <a name="knownissues">Known Issues</a>

-As at May 2022, tkinter performance is noticeably slower on MacOS Monterey platforms (particularly M1/M2) than on Windows or Linux, though internal streamlining in PyGPSClient v1.3.2 went some way to mitigating the impact.
-The application is fully functional on MacOS but you may find some dialog load operations are relatively slow, particularly at high message rates.
-This may be resolved in a subsequent MacOS update, but in the meantime the impact can be minimised by:
-1. Opening and closing the UBX or NTRIP configuration dialogs while the serial connection is closed.
-1. Minimising incoming message rates while using the configuration facilities.
-The [UBX Configuration](#ubxconfig) facility offers presets for 'minimum NMEA messages' or 'minimum UBX messages'.
-1. Temporarily disabling the console display of certain message protocols using the 'Protocols Shown' checkboxes.
-1. Turning off color tagging.

----
 ## <a name="glossary">Glossary of Terms</a>